 In addition to Pii® analyses, response-surface and choice-modeling analyses are available optimization techniques.
 Experimental designs and simulation models are employed to optimize products.
 By testing chosen subsets of product possibilities, response surface and choice modeling can simulate and predict consumer preferences for hundreds of product possibilities, as defined by variations in ingredients, features, elements, or packages.
 The resulting equations are used to build an optimization simulator so that “what if” products can be fully explored and understood.
 The goal of optimization can vary.
 It might be maximizing consumer preference, or maximizing the profit margin without losing market share, or maximizing sales potential.
 The optimization simulator also helps reveal “cause and effect” as inputs are changed and outcomes vary.

 Decision Analyst operates a large mail-processing facility for the explicit purpose of labeling test products, packing those products in shipping containers, labeling the boxes, and shipping all over North America, Europe, and elsewhere for in-home product testing.
 This facility’s staff can handle complex study designs, rotation schemes, and labeling requirements.

 Product Optimization Services

 Decision Analyst is a recognized leader in consumer product testing and optimization.
-Its staff has evaluated more than 1,000 foods, beverages, and other products during the past three decades.
+Its staff has evaluated more than 1,000 foods, beverages, and other products during the past four decades.
 The firms has many staff members with extensive experience in the conduct and analysis of product testing and optimization studies.
 The company is a leader in the development of analytical techniques to enhance product testing and optimization.